Nightmare1984/wine-dep-finder/README.md

 # Wine dependencie Finder

 ## Overview
-Wine dependencies finder that trys's to find windows dependencies based on dll files in a folder Thats With its excutable in The Same folder
+Wine dependencie finder that trys's to find windows dependencies based on dll files in a folder Thats With its excutable in The Same folder

 ## Installation
 To get started with the Wine Dependency Finder, follow these steps: